Coterminous municipality: New York

-Five towns are coterminous with their single village: Green Island in Albany County; East Rochester in Monroe County; and Scarsdale, Harrison and Mount Kisco in Westchester County.
+Six towns are coterminous with their single village: Green Island in Albany County; East Rochester in Monroe County; Palm Tree in Orange County and Scarsdale, Harrison and Mount Kisco in Westchester County.
 When such an entity is formed, officials from either unit of government may serve in both village and town governments simultaneously.
 A referendum is held to decide whether residents prefer a village-style or town-style government, which will then function primarily as a village or town but will perform some of the functions of the other form.
 Green Island has both a Village and a Town government, but the Town government's functions are limited.
 The rest have unified Town/Village governments.

+Palm Tree, which is coterminous with the village of Kiryas Joel, is the only instance where the town and village have different names.

-There are also two cases wherein a single village is nearly coterminous with a town, but the town and the village have separate governments: the Village of Woodbury within the Town of Woodbury, and the Village of Kiryas Joel within the recently formed Town of Palm Tree.
-Both cases are in Orange County.
+There are also two cases wherein a single village is nearly coterminous with a town: the Village of Woodbury within the Town of Woodbury, and the Village of Tuxedo within the Town of Tuxedo.
+In the case of Woodbury, the village consists of Woodbury Election Districts 1 through 8 and 10 through 13, with District 9 being part of the neighboring Village of Harriman.
+In the case of Tuxedo, the village and the town have a unified government, although the town has more territory than the village (consisting of Election Districts 1, 2, and 4) due to the Village of Tuxedo Park also existing within the town (Election District 3).